 Peripheral arterial disease is a common condition that affects between 12-20% of Americans aged 60 and older.
 There’s no cure for peripheral arterial disease, but with early intervention and treatment, it’s possible to manage.
 At Texas Heart and Vein Multispecialty Group, the team of expert physicians offers comprehensive care for peripheral arterial disease.
-To make an appointment at the practice in the Greater Heights or Downtown neighborhoods of Houston, Texas, Pearland, Texas, and a location in Kingwood, Texas, call the nearest office today or schedule online.
+To make an appointment at the practice in the Greater Heights or Downtown neighborhoods of Houston, Texas, and Pearland, Texas, call the nearest office today or schedule online.

 Peripheral arterial disease is a chronic condition that causes your arteries to narrow, preventing adequate blood flow from reaching your limbs.